Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 There are many excellent cards on the market, and the perfect pick will depend on your specific needs.
-Here are a few key factors that will help you choose between different cards.
+Here are a few key factors that’ll help you choose between different cards:

 Once you’ve picked a business card, it’s time to apply.
 You’ll need to provide information about yourself, including:

 - Your name, residential status and residential address.

 - Your Social Security number and date of birth.

 - Financial information, such as your annual income and source of income.

 You’ll also need to provide information about your business, including:

 - The name of your business, its mailing address and its employee count.